MinaProtocol/mina/rfcs/0004-style-guidelines.md

   module A : A.Base.S
   (* ... *)
 end

-module Ledger : Ledger_full = Real_ledger

-(* this doesn't work! *)
-module Ledger2 : Ledger_base = Ledger
 ```

+One would need to play a very complicated dance to prove that the `A` within something that uses `Ledger_base`, is the same `A` as the one in `Ledger_full` even if you start by creating a full `A`.

 There are ways around this, but they either make us regress back to the pitfalls of the functor signature type substitution problems that we had in `coda_main.ml` or require a very complicated dance of extra signatures to pull off.

 The easy solution is to instead always make full test stubs and always use the full `A.S` signature on inner modules -- i.e. `Test_dep1` conforms to `Dep1.S` not `Dep1.Base.S` and we prefer `Ledger_full`.
-If you don't need a particular function, stub it with `failwith`, since these are only used in tests, it's okay to crash if we make a change.
+In the short term, if you don't need a particular function, stub it with `failwith` -- since these are only used in tests, it's okay to crash if we make a change.
+Eventually we'll have full test stubs.
 And the test stubs are now universal across all usages of the module in functor parameters.